Hearing set abruptly in 2018 Florida school massacre case

-FORT LAUDERDALE, Fla.
-(AP) — A court hearing is set for Friday in Florida for Nikolas Cruz, the man police said has confessed to the 2018 massacre of 17 people at a high school.
+A court hearing is planned Friday in Florida for Nikolas Cruz, the man police said has confessed to the 2018 massacre of 17 people at a high school.

 Cruz's lawyers did not immediately respond to calls, texts and emails seeking comment.